 Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision Risk assessments and safety policies are in place and are regularly updated to ensure all children are safe within the school and on visits.
-Whole school Thrive approach Our school is a Healthy Schools Plus school which is evidence of all of the work we do to promote a healthy lifestyle Clubs for children offered, some by volunteers or other organisations, including this year: sports for tots, football, netball, dance, surf and Bikeability, performing arts and computing.
-Pupils have access to a school nurse on a referral basis.
-School Council Time to Talk Socially Speaking Playtime and lunchtime nurture group for invited children to help them have fun in a supported way.
-Coffee and cake sessions are offered to all parents to help us work together to support children's wellbeing and learning needs.
+Time to TalkSocially Speaking Team Around the Child (TAC) meetings, Early Support meetings and reviews are supported by a range of agencies.
+Whole school Thrive approach Our school is a Healthy Schools Plus school Playtime and lunchtime nurture group for invited children to help them have fun in a supported way.
+Assessments carried out for individual pupils by school and family to determine emotional and wellbeing needs.
+Information shared with support agencies which is evidence of all of the work we do to promote a healthy lifestyleClubs for children offered, some by Coffee and cake sessions are offered to all parents to help us work together to support children's wellbeing and learning needs.
+Opportunities through school or family referrals to outside agencies to support volunteers or other organisations, including this year: sports for tots, football, netball, dance, surf and Bikeability, performing arts and computing.
 Any child can talk to a teacher or teaching assistant in school about any worries.
-Some children may also benefit from having an identified adult/s in school to support their wellbeing.
-This could be the Thrive/Trauma Informed Schools Practitioner, class teacher, Head teacher or Inclusion Leader.
-Team Around the Child (TAC) meetings, Early Support meetings and reviews are supported by a range of agencies.
-Assessments carried out for individual pupils by school and family to determine emotional and wellbeing needs.
-Information shared with support agencies including those listed below.
-Opportunities through school or family referrals to outside agencies to support individual pupils and their families including: Early Help Hub Child and Adolescent Mental Health service Educational Psychologist Penhaligon's Friends School Nursing team Dreadnought Information in newsletters and/or on school website for parents to help them understand needs of children at our school.
+Some children may also benefit individual pupils and their families including:Early Help Hub Pupils have access to a school nurse on a referral basis. from having an identified adult/s in school to support their wellbeing.
+This could be the Thrive/Trauma Informed Schools Practitioner, class teacher, Head teacher Child and Adolescent Mental Health service Educational Psychologist Penhaligon's Friends School Council or Inclusion Leader.
+School Nursing team Dreadnought Information in newsletters and/or on school website for parents to help them understand needs of children at our school.
 This has included information on pupils with autism or Tourette syndrome Our Cultivating Futures outdoor area provides an environment for relieving stress and gives children the opportunity of learning in a different environment.
 Speech and Language Therapy For more information and contact details for these agencies, please see 11. below